IdeaCore/Titanium-Parse-Module-PreReleases/README.md

 All Pre-Released Module versions will be in its respective folder and the Released folder will contain all the modules that are published to the marketplace.

+__PLEASE READ THE RELEASE NOTES TO SEE WHAT CHANGES ARE IN THE PRE-RELEASE MODULES.__

 E-mail me at support@forge42.com if you have any questions.